 Undergraduate students are those completing their educational requirements for the award of an associate or bachelor's degree.
-Graduate students are those who have earned at least 120 semester units of college work at an approved or accredited institution or have earned a bachelor's degree and are pursuing a master's or higher degree.
+Graduate students are those are pursuing a master's or doctorate degree.

 Concurrent Education / Second Degree Programs

 California Intercontinental University graduates of a degree level (e.g., associate, bachelor, master's, doctorate) are restricted from enrolling into another degree program of the same level at any time.